jhagon/sample_tracker/DEVEL.markdown

 The samples listing is shortened by narrowing the priority field and using a smaller font.
 Added a basic set of static links to the nav menu.
-Added alternate row colours for all index pages.

 Adding Pages to Main Menu
 =========================